 Harrah’s plans to hold the concerts in the Waterfront Conference Center parking complex.
 Guests must purchase tickets through Ticketmaster and do so in advance of the shows.

 However, there will be no physical ticket sales at Harrah’s or anywhere else.

-To attend, guests must be at least 21 years of age as well.
+To attend, guests must be at least 21 years of age.
 Tickets cost $44.50 each and go on sale on Thursday, Aug.
-20 at 10 a.m.
-ET.
-Each ticket will give the bearer access to two seats within the complex.
+20, at 10 a.m.
+EST. Each ticket will give the bearer access to two seats within the complex.